Josh McEachran: Milton Keynes Dons

+Oxford United

+McEachran joined League One club Oxford United on 1 July 2023 after his MK Dons contract expired.
+Following promotion through the play-offs, during which McEachran "played a pivotal role", he accepted a contract extension for the 2024–25 season.
+He was released at the end of that season.

+Bristol Rovers

+On 30 June 2025, McEachran joined League Two club Bristol Rovers on a two-year contract.

 International career

-U16
+Youth

 McEachran made his debut for the England U16 team aged just 14, with a start in a 2–2 Victory Shield draw with Northern Ireland on 11 October 2007.
-He went on to become captain of the team also appeared in the 2008 event, but he missed the final two games of the tournament through injury.
-In total, he won five caps for the team, with the last coming in a 3–1 victory over Russia in the opening match of the 2009 Montaigu Tournament.
+He went on to become captain of the team and also appeared in the 2008 event, but missed the final two games of the tournament through injury.
+In total, he won five under-16 caps, the last coming in a 3–1 victory over Russia in the opening match of the 2009 Montaigu Tournament.

-U17

 McEachran received his first call into the U17 squad for the final 2009 European U17 Championship elite qualification match versus Hungary on 30 March 2009 and he started in a 2–0 victory, which saw England qualify for the finals.
 After failing to make the cut for the tournament finals, McEachran was a regular in qualification for the 2010 European U17 Championship and was included in the squad for the finals in Liechtenstein.
 He scored in the opening group match against the Czech Republic and helped the team through to the final and won his 12th and final cap in the final showdown with Spain, which England came from behind to win 2–1.
 McEachran was named in the Technical Team of the Tournament.

-U19

 Fresh off the back of his success in the 2010 European U17 Championship, McEachran made his debut for the England under-19 team at the age of 17, in a 2–0 friendly victory over Slovakia on 2 September 2010.
 He scored his first goal for the team in the following match, a 6–1 rout of Albania in their opening 2011 European U19 Championship qualifier.
 He won a further four caps before his U19 career was cut short by England's failure to qualify for the tournament finals.

-U20

 McEachran was named in England's under-20 squad for the 2014 Toulon Tournament and made two appearances as England finished the tournament in fourth place.